MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/govern.md

 - Organization of resources using resource groups, subscriptions, and management groups.
 - Azure Policy and Azure Blueprints to enforce governance policies.

-Each of these features of the initial governance foundation can be used to govern modern container solutions instances.
+Each of these features of the initial governance foundation can be used to govern modern app platform solutions instances.
 But first, you'll need to add a few components to the initial foundation to apply [Azure Policy to your containers](/azure/governance/policy/concepts/policy-for-kubernetes?bc=/azure/cloud-adoption-framework/_bread/toc.json&toc=/azure/cloud-adoption-framework/toc.json).
 Once configured, you can use Azure Policy and your initial governance foundation to govern the following types of containers:

 - [Azure Kubernetes Service (AKS)](/azure/aks/intro-kubernetes?bc=/azure/cloud-adoption-framework/_bread/toc.json&toc=/azure/cloud-adoption-framework/toc.json)
 - [Azure Arc enabled Kubernetes](/azure/azure-arc/kubernetes/overview?bc=/azure/cloud-adoption-framework/_bread/toc.json&toc=/azure/cloud-adoption-framework/toc.json)